 Application for the new Catalyst Program will continue as normal.
 This program is scheduled for launch later this year, and we are currently taking applications for priority access.
 If you are interested in increasing your competitive advantage for employment and taking your career to the next level, apply for this impactful program.
 You can find more information here.

 Our new career coaching program will continue as usual and will be delivered online through video conference.
 This program is crucial for those in career transition, about to be in transition, or those who are exploring their next career move.
 In a softening economy, this could be the best investment you make to stay competitive.
 Contact us to learn more about this program.

 - Watch out for Coronavirus-related cyber scams.
 Learn more about how to keep yourself and your company safe from cybersecurity expert and EWF Dallas Executive Forum member Stacy Scott in her guest post on our blog.

 - Continue to invest in tomorrow’s leaders – and yourself.
 For companies, a strong leadership pipeline is the biggest asset in a crisis.
 For individual employees, making the investment in your own development keeps you competitive in a softening economy.
 Learn more here about why leadership development is crucial in a crisis.
 Learn more here about EWF programs to help keep women competitive in any job market.

 - Learn more about the psychology of fear.
-The biggest contagon in any crisis is fear.
+The biggest contagion in any crisis is fear, COVID-19 being no different.
 Learn more about how to cope in this great article from Forbes.